 The great debate between LED versus CFL has been a hot topic bringing readers to our blog.
-With all its advantages, the benefits of LED lighting are great for homeowners.
-Let’s take a look at how LED bulbs are a safer option for your family.
+With all its advantages, LED provides so many benefits to homeowners.
+Lets take a look at how LED bulbs are a safer option for your family.

 Most LED bulbs are made up of extremely minimal or no hazardous substances.
 CFLs (fluorescent), on the other hand, contain 1 to 5 milligrams of Mercury, which is extremely dangerous.
 With LED bulbs, you won’t have to worry about exposing your family to hazardous substances in the event of a bulb breaking.
 The lack of hazardous substances also make LED bulbs a safer option for our environment.

 Also, LED bulbs do not emit Infrared or Ultraviolet radiation; CFLs do.
 Using LED bulbs prevents unnecessary radiation exposure to those in your home.
 They also protect artwork, fabrics, and other items which can be damaged by radiation exposure.

 If you’ve used CFL bulbs, you’ve surely noticed the delay from the time you flip your light switch to when the bulb turns on.
 Sometimes it’s only a few seconds, but it can last over a minute; and when they do turn on, they haven’t reached their full brightness yet.
 LED bulbs come on instantly, producing the light you need immediately.
 Eliminating this waiting period can make a difference to your family’s safety.

 Also, LEDs are fully dimmable, unlike CFLs.
 Because of this feature, you can use LED bulbs to subtly light dark areas of your home for nighttime safety, such as dark stairways or entries.
 The dimmer option also helps conserve electricity.